DETERMINISTIC6G/NetworkDelayEmulator/README.md

 DETERMINISTIC6G e-mail: coordinator@deterministic6g.eu

+A list of all contributors can be found in AUTHORS file.

 # License

 NetworkDelayEmulator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.